A stroke occurs when blood flow to a part of the brain stops. A stroke is sometimes called a "brain attack."

 - If the stroke is caused by a blood clot, a clot-busting drug may be given to dissolve the clot.

-- This treatment must be started within 3 to 4 1/2 hours of when the symptoms first started to be effective.
+- To be effective, this treatment must be started within 3 to 4 1/2 hours of when the symptoms first started.
+The sooner this treatment is started, the better chances of a good outcome.

 Other treatments given in the hospital will depend on the cause of the stroke.
 These may include:

 - Blood thinners such as heparin, warfarin (Coumadin), aspirin, or clopidogrel (Plavix)

 - Medicine to control risk factors, such as high blood pressure, diabetes, and high cholesterol

 - Special procedures or surgery to relieve symptoms or prevent more strokes